Meet our team

 Manager Projects & Innovation

 Andrew has experience in senior management and governance roles within the health, sport and community sectors, and additional experience in education.
 He has extensive knowledge of community development and sustainability with a particular focus on the wider determinants of wellbeing.
 Andrew has Diplomas in Strategic Leadership and Teaching, a Bachelor of Education, and a Bachelor of Sport and Recreation.
-He is Chair of the New Plymouth Injury Safe Trust and a board member of the Mentoring Foundation of NZ, Mahia Mai a Whai Tara, and the Taranaki Curious Minds allocations committee.
+He is Chair of the Mentoring Foundation of NZ and New Plymouth Injury Safe Trust and a board member of Mahia Mai a Whai Tara, and the Taranaki Curious Minds allocations committee.
 He is also a Mentor with the Mentoring Foundation of NZ.

 Ngaire Potter